lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 during installation, you'll be asked to choose some things by the installer.
 Here's my recommendations:

-1. If choosing to install Windows Terminal, check 'Add a Git Bash Profile to Windows Terminal' on the first options page
+1. if choosing to install Windows Terminal, check 'Add a Git Bash Profile to Windows Terminal' on the first options page
-1. **Default editor:** *don't use vim.* Pick something you have installed - it can just be Notepad - or you can use `nano,` an in-terminal editor
+1. **default editor:** *don't use vim.* Pick something you have installed - it can just be Notepad - or you can use `nano,` an in-terminal editor
-1. **Initial branch name:** choose the "Override" option and leave it set to "main"
+1. **initial branch name:** choose the "Override" option and leave it set to "main"
-1. **Everything else:** keep the recommended choices
+1. **everything else:** keep the recommended choices

 you can open `git` for Windows via the start menu by searching for 'git bash.'
 If you chose to install Windows Terminal, one of the dropdown options will be for a new tab will be 'Git Bash.'